For the dough:

 For the pizza:

-- Cover vessel with a non-airtight lid and allow dough to rise at room temperature until it begins to flatten on the top, about two hours, depending on the temperature of the room and the initial temperature of the water.
+Cover the vessel with a non-airtight lid and allow the dough to rise at room temperature until it begins to flatten on the top, for about two hours, depending on the temperature of the room and the initial temperature of the water.
 Do not punch down the dough!

-- Refrigerate the dough overnight or for at least 3 hours.
-Once it's refrigerated, the dough will collapse, and it will never rise again in the bucket — that’s normal for this dough.
-Store the dough in the refrigerator and use over the next 14 days.
+Refrigerate the dough overnight or for at least 3 hours.
+Once it's refrigerated, the dough will collapse, and it will never rise again.

 On Baking Day

-- Prepare toppings in advance.
-See recipes below.
+Prepare toppings in advance.
+See the recipes below.

-- Thirty minutes before you're ready to bake, preheat a baking stone at your oven's highest temperature, placed in the bottom third of the oven.
-Note: I do not own a pizza stone and have discovered great results by simply baking the pizza on a parchment lined jelly roll pan.
-Do not use an insulated baking sheet — this will not yield as crispy a crust as traditional baking pan.
+Thirty minutes before you're ready to bake, preheat a baking stone at your oven's highest temperature and place it on the bottom rack of the oven.
+Note: I do not own a pizza stone and have discovered great results by simply baking the pizza on a parchment-lined jelly roll pan.
+Do not use an insulated baking sheet — this will not yield as crispy a crust as a traditional baking pan.

-- If you are using a baking stone, prepare a pizza peel with flour, cornmeal or parchment paper to prevent sticking.
+If you use a baking stone, prepare a pizza peel with flour, cornmeal, or parchment paper to prevent sticking.
 Sprinkle the surface of your refrigerated dough with flour.
-Pull up and cut off a 1/2-pound (orange-size) piece of dough, using a serrated knife or kitchen shears.
-Hold the piece of dough in your hands and add a little more flour as needed so it wont stick to your hands.
-Gently stretch the surface of the dough around to the bottom on all four sides, rotating the dough a quarter turn as you go to form a ball.
-Most of the dusting flour will fall off; it's not intended to be incorporated onto the dough.
+Pull up and cut off a 1/2-pound (orange-size) piece of dough using a serrated knife or kitchen shears.
+Hold the piece of dough in your hands and add a little more flour as needed so that it won't stick to your hands.
+Gently stretch the surface of the dough around to the bottom on all four sides, rotating the dough a quarter-turn as you go to form a ball.
+Most of the dusting flour will fall off; it's not intended to be in the dough.
 The bottom of the dough may appear to be a collection of bunched ends, but it will flatten out and adhere once you roll it into a pizza or flatbread.
 The entire process should take no longer than 20 to 30 seconds.

-- Flatten the dough with your hands and a rolling pin on a work surface or directly onto the pizza peel (if using) to produce a 1/8-inch-thick round, dusting with flour to keep the dough from adhering to your work surface.
-The dough round should be about 12-inches across.
-Use a dough scraper to transfer the round to pizza peel or to a parchment paper-lined baking sheet.
+Flatten dough with your hands and a rolling pin on a work surface or directly onto the pizza peel (if using) to produce a 1/8-inch-thick round, dusting with flour to keep the dough from adhering to your work surface.
+The dough round should be about 12 inches across.
+Transfer the round to a pizza peel or a parchment paper-lined baking sheet.

-- Slide pizza onto baking stone or place sheet pan in oven.
-Bake 8 to 10 minutes, turning half way if one side is browning faster than the other.
+Slide the pizza onto a baking stone or place a sheet pan in the oven.
+Bake for 8 to 10 minutes, turning halfway if one side is browning faster than the other.
 Bake for as long as five minutes more if necessary.

-- Keeps up to 2 weeks in refrigerator.
+Keeps up to 2 weeks in the refrigerator.

 For the toppings:

-- Place the slices of squash on a baking sheet, drizzle with olive oil, season with kosher salt to taste, toss to coat, redistribute onto sheet in one layer and place in the oven for about 20 minutes, or until fork tender.
+Place the cubes of squash on a baking sheet, drizzle with olive oil, season with salt to taste, toss to coat, redistribute onto the sheet in one layer, and place in the oven for about 20 minutes or until fork-tender.

-- Meanwhile, peel and finely chop the garlic and add it to about 1/4 cup of olive oil.
-After rolling out a pizza round and placing it on a prepared baking sheet (see recipe above), brush dough with the garlic olive oil.
+After rolling out a pizza round and placing it on a prepared baking sheet (see recipe above), brush the dough with the Bittersweet Herb Farm Garlic with Rosemary Oil.
+Meanwhile, peel and finely chop the garlic and add it to about 1/4 cup of olive oil.
 (I spooned some of the oil into the center of the dough and then, using the back of my spoon, spread it over the dough to coat evenly.)
-Spread a thin layer of fresh ricotta over the garlic oil.
+Spread a thin layer of fresh ricotta over the Bittersweet Herb Farm Garlic with Rosemary Oil.
 Sprinkle with fresh thyme to taste.
 Top with baked squash slices.
-Top with grated Parmigiano.
+Top with grated Parmesan.
 Bake for 8 to 10 minutes.

-- Remove the pizza from the oven and top with the crispy sage.
-Yum!
+Remove the pizza from the oven and top with the crispy sage.
+Enjoy!